-I've often joked that the liquor industry would tank if everyone were like us, but these little Amaretto booze balls are a fun little treat at an adult Christmas party.
+I've often joked that the liquor industry would tank if everyone were like us, but these bite-size Amaretto booze balls are a fun little treat at an adult Christmas party.
 The amount of alcohol in a whole batch is only one-fourth of a cup, just enough to add that wonderfully distinct almond flavor.

 Booze ball cookies, or alcohol-infused treats like rum balls, bourbon balls, or amaretto balls, have a history that can be traced back many years.
 They probably became popular sometime between the 1940s and the 1960s.